← Case studies

 Finding design compromises

-I quickly mocked up a simplified version with no sorting, to see how it would look:
+I quickly mocked up a simplified version with no sorting functionality, using components from the design system, to see how it would look:

 The shareclass dropdown with multiple complex functionalities, and then a variant using a simple list.